 Reflectly is a journal utilizing artificial intelligence that allows users to reflect upon their daily thoughts and emotions and provides personalized motivation and prompts.
 The basic plan is free while the premium plan is $59.99 a year.

 Sanvello is an app that provides cognitive behavioral therapy tools to help treat mild to moderate anxiety and depression.
 It teaches mindfulness skills and provides mood and health tracking tools that can be used to improve mental and physical health.
 The basic version is free while the premium version is $9.

 Shine is a female-focused, self-care app that aims to help users “rest, heal and grow through difficulty.”
 Its focus is self-improvement, and it delivers motivational messages through text and audio.
 Shine also offers an inclusive community so you can connect with other members at any time.
 It costs $65 per year.

 Talkspace allows the user to directly work with a mental health professional, and provides 24/7 access to treatment.
-There is a chatroom feature and an option to schedule video sessions with the user’s therapist.
+There is a chatroom feature and an option to schedule video sessions with a therapist.
 There is a monthly subscription starting at $65 a week.

-Todoist is an app designed to help users get tasks in one place, organize them, and set reminders for when they need to be done.
+Todoist is an app designed to help users get tasks into one place, organize them and set reminders for when they need to be done.
 Users can organize tasks by type, in order of importance or in a custom way.
-Todoist also allows users to color code tasks Tasks can also be shared with family members, friends or co-workers.
-This tool may help people with ADHD or people with busy schedules refocus their mind on the task at hand rather than get overwhelmed by tasks piling up.
-While the basic version is free, a pro subscription costs about $3 per month.
+Todoist also allows users to color code tasks.
+Tasks can also be shared with family members, friends or co-workers.
+This tool may help people with ADHD and/or busy schedules refocus their mind on the task at hand.
+While the basic version is free, a premium subscription costs about $3 per month.